 - Superb ride quality

-The RX8 is Shimano’s dedicated gravel shoe and it’s currently one of our favourite choices.
-The RX8 is a close relative of Shimano’s excellent S-Phyre XC9 mountain bike shoe but manages to save over 100g (in a size 45) from the aforementioned despite a lower retail price.
+The RX8 is Shimano’s dedicated gravel shoe and a close relative of the excellent S-Phyre XC9 mountain bike shoe.
+However, it manages to save over 100g (in a size 45) from the aforementioned despite a lower retail price.

 Once clipped in the RX8s are superb and manage to combine the qualities of the best road and mountain bike shoes.

-Rubber grip sections at the sole allow you to dab your feet without damaging the shoes and provide plenty of grip, even in muddy conditions.
+Rubber grip sections on the sole allow you to dab your feet without damaging the shoes and provide plenty of grip, even in muddy conditions.

 Quoc Gran Tourer